charliebtan/charliebtan.github.io/_news/start_mphil.md

 related_posts: false
 ---

 Started my MPhil in Advanced Computer Science at the University of Cambridge.
-I will be supervised by [Dr Ferenc Huszár](https://www.inference.vc/) to work on deep learning theory!
+I will be supervised by [Dr. Ferenc Huszár](https://www.inference.vc/) to work on deep learning theory!